 Timing

 Applications may be submitted at any time.
-However, staff begin the monthly review process according to these submittal deadlines:
+However, staff begin the monthly review process according to these application submittal deadlines:

-REZONING: Second Tuesday of the month
+REZONING: First Wednesday of the month

 Meeting the submittal deadline does not guarantee the application will be placed on the next available meeting agenda.